New York subway shooting suspect arrested on mass transit violence charge | Law-Order

 The man suspected of setting off smoke bombs and spraying gunfire inside a New York City subway car, injuring 23 people, was arrested on Wednesday on a federal charge of violently attacking a mass transportation system, capping an around-the-clock manhunt.

+Officers were initially dispatched to a McDonald's outlet on the basis of a hotline tip, then widened their search around the restaurant until he was located nearby a short time later, police said.
+YOUTUBE AND U-HAUL AS CLUES

-Authorities told reporters that an investigation was continuing into what James' motive might have been.
+Authorities told reporters they were still investigating what James' motive might have been.
 One focus of that inquiry, according to an FBI affidavit in the case, was a number of YouTube videos he posted addressing statements to New York City's mayor about homelessness and the subway system.
 A YouTube account apparently belonging to James was taken down Wednesday for violating the online video platform's "community guidelines," the company said.

 On Wednesday morning, with the gunman then still at large, New Yorkers went about their daily commutes, saying the violence gave them pause but did not diminish their need for mass transit.
 "I was a little cautious but, hey, we're back to normal," passenger Matthew Mosk said on an N train that had just passed through the 36th Street station.
 "NYC strong.
 Just like it never happened."